Generator Effect and Motor Effect – introduction

 Motor effect: Follows Fleming’s Left Hand Rule

-When charge moves along the wire (fig A, configuration 1), there is a perpendicular upward force on the charge.
+When charge moves along the wire (fig A above, configuration 1), there is a perpendicular upward force on the charge.
 Since there is no conducting path the force on the charge tugs the wire upward.

 In the same figure see the bottom one, (fig A, configuration 2), where the direction of the current flow is reversed.
 This time the perpendicular force tugs the wire downward.